NAME

 OPTIONS

-Command-specific options, if any, should appear
+, if any, should appear

-after the corresponding command.
+after the corresponding command

 - Write generated files to

-dir instead of
+instead of the

 --no-stl